geodynamics/aspect/benchmarks/crameri_et_al/doc/crameri_et_al.md

 Again, we excerpt the most relevant parts of the parameter file for this benchmark, with the full thing available in [benchmarks/crameri_et_al/case_2/crameri_benchmark_2.prm].
-Here we use the &ldquo;Multicomponent&rdquo; material model, which allows us to easily set up a number of compositional fields with different material properties.
+Here we use the "Multicomponent" material model, which allows us to easily set up a number of compositional fields with different material properties.
 The first compositional field corresponds to background mantle, the second corresponds to the rising blob, and the third corresponds to the viscous lid.